geojeff/kivy-statecharts/docs/index.rst

 The statechart has the same basic setup as HelloWorldApp, but in the ShowingBalls state, a new concept for states is introduced.
-In HelloWorldApp, there is only one state within the root state, however in BallsApp, there is a ShowingBalls state, and within that five "moving ball" states for each of five balls.
-In many apps, states that are siblings of one another are independent (also termed orthogonal) -- one or the other is active at a given time.
+In HelloWorldApp, there is only one state within the root state, however in BallsApp, there is a ShowingBalls state, and within that five "moving ball" substates for each of five balls.
+In many apps, states that are siblings of one another are ``independent`` (also termed ``orthogonal``) -- one or the other is active at a given time.
 But in some apps, a set of sibling states can all be active at the same time.
-These are called concurrent states.
+These are called ``concurrent`` states.
 The ShowingBalls state contains five concurrent substates, for each of the moving balls.
 Note the use of the boolean property substates_are_concurrent.
 If you omit this property for a state that contains substates, the substates will be independent of one another (orthogonal), but here they are concurrent:

 ::